Generalized quasirandom properties of expanding graph sequencesedding: Abstract

 \section{Abstract}

-We consider special spectral, discrepancy, degree, and codegree properties of expanding graph sequences.
-As we can prove equivalences and implications between them and the definition of the generalized (multiclass) quasirandomness of Lov\'asz--S\'os, they can be regarded as generalized quasirandom properties akin to the equivalent quasirandom properties of the seminal Chung--Graham--Wilson paper in the one-class scenario.
+We consider multiclass spectral, discrepancy, degree, and codegree properties of expanding graph sequences.
+As we are able to prove equivalences and implications between them and the the definition of the generalized quasirandomness of Lov\'asz--S\'os (2008), they can be regarded as generalized quasirandom properties akin to the equivalent quasirandom properties of the seminal Chung--Graham--Wilson paper (1989) in the one-class scenario.
 Since these properties are valid for certain deterministic graph sequences, irrespective of stochastic models, the partial implications also justify for low-dimensional embedding of large-scale graphs and for discrepancy minimizing spectral clustering.